Freezing eggplant - how to do it successfully

 * Affiliate links / Image source: Amazon

-Thawed eggplants can be used in any recipe that calls for cooked eggplants.
+Thawed eggplant can be used in any recipe that calls for cooked eggplant.
 With a little planning, it's easy to enjoy this healthy vegetable all year round.

 Freezing eggplant without blanching

-You also have the option of freezing raw eggplants by washing them thoroughly and cutting them to the desired thickness.
+You also have the option of freezing raw eggplant by washing it thoroughly and cutting it to the desired thickness.
 Place the eggplant slices on a baking sheet lined with parchment paper and freeze them for 2-3 hours, or until firm.
-Once frozen, transfer the eggplants to a freezer-safe bag or container.
+After freezing, transfer the eggplant to a freezer-safe bag or container.
 Label the bag or container with the date and store it in the freezer for up to 6 months.

 Our FAVORITE freezer containers for every use: